Metaphor Videos for Kids That Make Learning Fun

 Examples:

-- Sam’s voice became thunder during the game
+1. Sam’s voice became thunder during the game

-- His thunder voice filled the playground
+2. His thunderous voice filled the playground

 4. The playground is a jungle of adventure